 - If the bearing had time to rust, it likely needs replacing.

 - If the bearing is worn, it needs replacing as well.
 The job is relatively quick but requires special tools.
-If you don’t have these tools available, it will be easiest to pull off the complete clutch and bring it to the dealer to replace the bearing.
+If you don’t have these tools available, pulling off the complete clutch and bringing it to the dealer to replace the bearing will be easiest.
 This repair will typically cost $100 to $150.

 - With the engine off, remove the clutch cover.